Presented by Paystrubmakr.com By John Wolf

 To prevent infection and to slow transmission of COVID-19, do the following:

-Current lockdown can be the time to organize all the documents you keep in your drawer for the right time to put in order.
+The current lockdown can be the time to organize all the documents in your drawer for the right time to put them in order.

 You need to enlarge a habit of good record keeping by retaining your expenses while they’re still fresh in your mind.
-This will ensure the claiming of all legitimate tax deductions.
-Regardless of how small the deduction, they will add up over time and save you big at tax time.
-You need to keep track as you move along day to day to save yourself a lot of time and trouble when you begin to prepare for tax time.
-Also, if you ever get audited by the IRS or state government, accurate records are what you’ll be relying on to back you up.
-Besides, your records are a great way of determining whether your assets are creating income for you, and how much.
+That will ensure claiming all legitimate tax deductions; regardless of the small conclusion, they will add up over time and save you big tax time.
+You must keep track as you move along daily to save time and trouble when preparing for tax time.
+Also, if you ever get audited by the IRS or state government, accurate records are what you’ll rely on to back you up.
+Besides, your records are a great way of determining whether your assets are creating income for you and how much.

-One of the tricks of record-keeping knows which ones to keep and which ones to pitch.
-Not every pay stub, invoice, or bank statement will reveal your financial circumstance or show you the direction you are headed in.
-To get your true financial circumstance, you’ll need to collect and examine the correct records.
+One of the tricks of record-keeping is knowing which ones to keep and pitch.
+Not every pay stub, invoice, or bank statement will reveal your financial circumstance or show you the direction you are heading.
+You must collect and examine the correct records for your financial circumstances.

 There are four categories of records you will need or should keep, these are: